The Very Best Shops in Notting Hill

 Superga, Pembridge Road

-This well-loved shoe brand has been around for over one hundred years, making high quality shoes under the guidance of Walter Martiny.
-In 1911, the Superga shoe factory began manufacturing vulcanised rubber soles.
-Following closure during the war, the Superga factory reopened and began supplying the people of Italy with stylish and durable shoes.
-There are shoes fit for any occasion in this charming little shop, whose stock could take you from a shopping street to a hillside hike, to the beach, and back to town.
+This well-loved shoe brand – named after the hill overlooking Turin – has been around for over one hundred years, making high-quality shoes under the guidance of Walter Martiny.
+In 1911, the Superga shoe factory began manufacturing vulcanised rubber soles, before diversifying its collection to cover other forms of footwear.
+Following closure during the war, the Superga factory reopened and began supplying the people of Italy with stylish, durable shoes.
+With footwear fit for any occasion, this charming little shop stands as one of Notting Hill’s best.

 The Notting Hill Bookshop

-Movie lovers will be keen to know where they can get a taste of the 1999 film, Notting Hill.
-The Notting Hill Bookshop was once the Travel Bookshop, which served as the inspiration for the bookshop run by Hugh Grant's character in the film.
-Sadly, the original Travel Bookshop closed in 2011 but its replacement is a charming and well-serviced general bookshop and there is even a plaque on the wall outside commemorating its predecessor.
+The bookshop of the same name was once the Travel Bookshop, which served as the inspiration for the store run by Hugh Grant's character in the film.
+Sadly, the original Travel Bookshop closed in 2011, but its replacement is a charming and well-serviced outlet, and there is even a plaque on the wall outside commemorating its predecessor.